ivknv/old-stuff/web-noter/README.md

 5. Supports 4 types of notes: normal note, todo, code snippet and warning
 6. API
 7. Responsive design
+8. Open source.
+You can always improve/add/fix something.

 [More info](http://web-noter.herokuapp.com/about)